 Kat Austen is one of the artists hosting scientists in residence as part of the STUDIOTOPIA programme, through Ars Electronica.
 Austen’s Studio is hosting Indrė Zliobaitė and Laurence Gill.
 Studiotopia’s residency, exhibition, art and pop-up lab programme aims to establish better connections between arts and science, cultural & research institutions and with European citizens.

-Kat is pleased to announce the new project, Palaeoplasticene, in collaboration with Studio Austen’s scientists-in-residence Indrė Žliobaitė and Laurence Gill.
+Palaeoplasticene is developed in collaboration with Studio Austen’s scientists-in-residence Indrė Žliobaitė and Laurence Gill.

 Addressing the ubiquity and longevity of microplastic in the environment, Palaeoplasticene is a developing series of distributed transdisciplinary experiments that question the agency of plastic through “Long Time”.